JetBrains/Qodana/topics/qodana-yaml.md

 ## Configure the License audit

-You can enable the License audit feature using the `CheckDependencyLicenses` inspection:
+You can run the [License audit](license-audit.xml) feature by enabling the `CheckDependencyLicenses` inspection:

 ```yaml
 include: